mat701/BiCM/README.txt

-BiCM package.
+﻿## BiCM package

 This is a Python package for the computation of the maximum entropy bipartite configuration model (BiCM) and the projection of bipartite networks on one layer.
 It was developed with Python 3.5.

 You can install this package via pip:

     pip install bicm

-Documentation is available at https://bipartite-configuration-model.readthedocs.io/en/latest/.
+Documentation is available at https://bipartite-configuration-model.readthedocs.io/en/latest/ .

+This package is also a module of NEMtropy that you can find at https://github.com/nicoloval/NEMtropy .

-For more solvers of maximum entropy configuration models visit https://meh.imtlucca.it/
+For more solvers of maximum entropy configuration models visit https://meh.imtlucca.it/ .

 ## Basic functionalities

 To install:

     pip install bicm

 To import the module:

     import bicm

 To generate a Graph object and initialize it (with a biadjacency matrix, edgelist or degree sequences):

     from bicm import BipartiteGraph
     myGraph = BipartiteGraph()
     myGraph.set_biadjacency_matrix(my_biadjacency_matrix)